-The Awarded Applicant shall maintain policies, procedures, and practices consistent with CFR 215.34, including but not limited to the following:
+The Awarded Applicant shall maintain policies, procedures, and practices consistent with 2 CFR §200.313, including but not limited to the following:

-• a control system to ensure adequate safeguards against loss, damage, or theft of equipment;

-- purchasing, inventorying, and labeling of capital equipment (Schedule C) and noncapital equipment (Schedule F); - permanent labeling or etching of all equipment with a unique number within the institution's inventory system, which shall record all information required by the CFR; - holding title to capital items (furniture and/or equipment) for the Grant Period; and - ensuring that CTE programs and students have preemptive priority in the use of capital outlay/equipment and other inventoried items purchased with Perkins Grant funds.
+- a control system to ensure adequate safeguards against loss, damage, or theft of equipment; - purchasing, inventorying, and labeling of capital equipment (Schedule C) and noncapital equipment (Schedule F); - permanent labeling or etching of all equipment with a unique number recorded in the institution's inventory system, which shall record all information required by the CFR; - holding title to capital items (furniture and/or equipment) for the Grant Period; and - ensuring that CTE programs and students have preemptive priority in the use of capital outlay/equipment and other inventoried items purchased with Perkins Grant funds.
 Any other use of these items shall be incidental to the primary use and may not add to the cost, wear and tear, or operation of the equipment or inventoried item purchased with Perkins Grant funds;

-The Awarded Applicant shall additionally:

-- purchase capital outlay/equipment as early as possible during the Grant Period so that CTE programs and students receive the full benefit of those goods and services during the Grant Period; and - initiate, approve, and have capital equipment (Schedule C) purchases ready for submission to the supplier no later than April 30, 2015.
+The Awarded Applicant shall purchase and install capital equipment as early as possible during the Grant Period so that CTE programs and students receive the full benefit of those goods and services during the Grant Period.
+It is strongly recommended that Awarded Applicants initiate, approve, and have capital equipment (Schedule C) purchases ready for submission to the supplier no later than April 30, 2017.

-7.4.5 Schedule D: Consultant Fees
+7.4.5 Schedule D: Consultants and Service Contracts

-Schedule D shall identify professional services to be performed by independent consultants who are not employees of the Applicant.
-Consultants may include speakers or presenters as well as those advising the Applicant.
+Schedule D shall identify professional services to be performed by independent consultants or contractors who are not employees of the Applicant.
+This may include speakers or presenters as well as those advising the Applicant.